 Don’t cut back your hostas until all the leaves have died back to the ground in the fall.
 In mild zones, you’ll notice that your plants have a lot of straggly leaves by the end of winter.
 Yet, don’t be in a rush to remove them right away.

 Leave as many leaves on the plant as possible (for as long as possible).
 This is because the plant uses its leaves to create the energy it needs to grow larger.
 Removing leaves that are functioning removes their potential to create energy.

-Dividing your Hosta plants means you’ll have smaller plants that will take twice as long to grow.
+Dividing your hosta plants means you’ll have smaller plants that will take twice as long to grow.
 Instead, plant the hosta in its forever home, and don’t disturb the roots after planting.
-Leaving the roots untouched will lead to a larger plant in a shorter amount of time.
+Leaving the roots untouched (no transplanting) will lead to a larger plant in a shorter amount of time.